 Forest School sessions (Tuesdays):

 Every Tuesday, the children will go outside to take part in outdoor learning.
 Please ensure that your child has a pair of wellies in school which are named.
-Children will need to bring outdoor appropriate clothes on Tuesdays, which they will then go home in at the end of the day.
+Children will need to come to school in outdoor appropriate clothes on Tuesdays, which they will then go home in at the end of the day.
 It is important that all of the items are named.

 Our school day.